Signs of alcohol poisoning include slow or difficult breathing, reduced heart rate, feeling cold or clammy, vomiting, and passing out.

 Sticking to your limits at parties can be difficult.
 But cutting loose has consequences.

-People who drink at twice the recommended limits are 70 times more likely to visit the emergency room with an alcohol problem.
 People who drink at three times the recommended limits are 93 times more likely.

 Take smart steps to limit your alcohol:

 - Bring your own bottle.
 Come to any party with a nonalcoholic beverage you enjoy.
 Share it with your friends to encourage them to limit drinking too.
 Oftentimes, we drink whatever is in our hands; make it a safe choice.

 - Be accountable.
 Tell the people around you that you’re limiting your drinking, and ask them to remind you if you start to slip.

 - Find a buddy.
 Chances are, someone around you wants to stop drinking too.
 Link up and support one another.
 It’s much easier when you have someone joining your efforts.